Val M. Mathews

 “With an expert’s eye for detail, Val caught redundancies and irrelevancies, mistakes that muddled the clarity and disrupted the rhythm of the story.”

 Because I work as an editor for The Wild Rose Press (a traditional, royalty-paying publisher), I’m used to the publishing process.
 Furthermore, sometimes indie authors ask me to shepherd their manuscripts through to the galley stage.
 For instance, Major John D. Falcon had me work with BookLogix Publishing Services on his war memoir, The Freedom Shield.
 These experiences have given me a good feel for the guidance authors need to get from start to finish.
-By the way, John’s novel has since been picked up by the Army’s Book Program.
-Good news!

 I earned a Master of Professional Writing from Kennesaw State University in Georgia.
 In graduate school, I took editing classes, taught English composition, and worked as an editor for several publications, including the English department and the Georgia Writers Association.
 Tutored, too!
 I stay active in the local writing community.
 In fact, I regularly conduct workshops for local writer groups, and the Chattahoochee Creative Writers Conference hired me as an editor in 2016 and 2019.
 During the last three years, my editorial work has focused on book authors and their manuscripts.